 We have conveniently broken up the Diploma of Financial Planning to allow you to complete an individual RG146 compliant course in specific advice areas.
 This includes Investments which covers Managed Investments, Securities and Derivatives.
 Another advice area is superannuation, and you can choose to include RG146 SMSF within this.
 RG146 Life Insurance is covered in a separate module.

 These are the core education building blocks making up the RG146 Diploma of Financial Planning qualification.
 It is important to know RG146 in Margin Lending is a growing advice area.
-This can be studied stand-alone, or is covered in the Advanced Diploma of Financial Planning.
+This can be studied stand-alone, or is covered in t/courses/financial-planning/diploma-financial-planning/he Advanced Diploma of Financial Planning.

 Because many job roles in financial services are not financial planning roles, they require RG146 compliance in only one or two specific areas.
 For example a job role at a superannuation company encompassing the provision of information to members about their superannuation accounts, might only require you to complete the RG146 Superannuation course.
 Or if you were seeking a job role at an insurance company, you might only need RG146 Life insurance accreditation.

 If you worked for a fund manager, you might need to complete only the RG146 Investment Course.
 Many students choose to complete the full Diploma of Financial Planning because it encompasses all the key RG146 areas required to give both general and personal advice.
 It is also better value to enrol in the full Diploma qualification, compared to enrolling on a module by module basis.
 We even offer Xplan software training, Australia’s leading financial planning software used by over 70% of the financial advice industry.